15 Benefits Of Drinking Water From Copper Bottle Vessels

 Despite all the benefits of copper, one must remember that copper is only required in trace amounts in the human body.
 One must also not forget that excess of anything could also become harmful, especially if we are discussing the delicate balance of human chemistry.
 Water makes up to 75% of our anatomy.
 However, one cannot keep on drinking water stored in a copper vessel all day and every day.
 Here are a few tips on drinking water from a copper vessel correctly and safely:

 Although ancient societies didn’t know much about bacteria and other harmful microorganisms, Copper is mentioned in nearly all ancient medical texts.
-Ancient texts diligently record the benefits and various uses of copper.
+Ancient texts record the benefits and various uses of copper.
 Ancient Ayurvedic texts claim that drinking water from a copper vessel cures the body’s three doshas, namely, Vata, Pitha, and Kapha, by positively charging the water.
 Water stored in a copper vessel for 6-8 hours was known as Tamra Jal.

 Drinking water from a copper bottle or vessel may bring you certain health benefits.
 Most of these benefits are not backed by science.
 The antimicrobial, anti-inflammatory, and antioxidant properties of this water can help support your immune system, aid digestion, and promote good skin health.
 By incorporating the use of copper vessels to store water, you’re tapping into an age-old tradition and providing your body with a natural boost.
-So, why not embrace the power of copper bottles and elevate your hydration game today?
-Your body will thank you!

 There have been several arguments against using copper vessels for storing water and intaking the same.
 Here are some of the frequently asked questions about using copper bottles to store water: